Early Childhood Early Intervention.

 Getting your child’s first NDIS Plan in place.

 If your child is eligible, you will work with the NDIA and your Early Childhood Partner to come up with your child’s first NDIS Plan.
 This can be another daunting time and often comes with a whole new set of questions.
+We’ve written a blog post called Are you prepared for your Plan meeting?

 If you would like another helping hand, the team at Leap in! can help with this part of the process too.
 We can take you through steps and suggestions for your Plan meeting like: